Number squeezed and fragmented states of strongly interacting bosons in a double well: Truncated Basis Models for an Interacting BEC in a Double Well

-The (single particle) energy of a state $i$ is given by $\epsilon_{ii}$.
+The (one-body) energy of a state $i$ is given by $\epsilon_{ii}$.
 For $i \neq j$, the $\epsilon_{ij}$ parameters characterize the tunneling between states $i$ and $j$.
 The $\kappa_{ijkl}$ parameters characterize the strength of two-body interactions.
-Note that these parameters are solely a function of the geometry of the potential.
+Once the one-body basis $\psi_{i}(\mathbf{r})$ is specified, these parameters are then solely a function of the geometry of the potential.

-The models we describe here amount to expanding $\hat{\Psi}(\mathbf{r})$ in a truncated basis of either two or eight single particle states.
+In the following subsections, we describe the models obtained by expanding $\hat{\Psi}(\mathbf{r})$ in a truncated basis of either two or eight non-interacting one-body states, consistent with the bases employed in most previous work on finite mode representations.
+For the two-mode system, we also analyze an alternative basis set constructed from solutions to the Gross-Pitaevskii (GP) equation as advocated in~\cite{Ananikian2006}.
+As we explain in Section~\ref{subsub:GPdetails}, the systematic study of the effects of varying $N$, $a$, and the number of modes is more accessible with a non-interacting, one-body basis.
+To understand the dependence on these parameters in detail, we therefore present detailed analysis of calculations made with the usual non-interacting basis that has been employed in most previous work in Sections \ref{sec:2moderesults} and \ref{sec:8moderesults}.
+We add the more accurate results of two-mode calculations made with a GP basis when comparing the finite basis calculations with results of the Monte Carlo calculations in Sec.~\ref{subsub:QMCsqueezingresults}.